hasura/agentic-data-access-benchmark/README.md

 1. **Attribute search**: Retrieving data from a database by filtering for attributes
 2. **Multi-step Data Retrieval**: Tasks requiring data fetching from multiple sources
 3. **Data Aggregation**: Computing statistics from raw data
+4. **General analysis/Summarization**: Retrieving relevant data and giving a general summary (statistical or textual)
-4. **Bulk Insights/Summarization**: Analyzing multiple data items to extract specific insights or summaries
+5. **Bulk Insights**: Analyzing multiple data items to extract specific insights
-5. **Bulk Classification**: Finding relevant items using textual classification
+6. **Bulk Classification**: Finding relevant items using textual classification
-6. **Decision making**: Involves analyzing different data and making informed choices as to next course of action
+7. **Decision making**: Involves analyzing different data and making informed choices as to next course of action
-7. **Clustering**: Identifying similar properties in bulk data
+8. **Clustering**: Identifying similar properties in bulk data
-8. **"Needle in a haystack" search**: Searching for all relevant documentes relevant for a query string
+9. **"Needle in a haystack" search**: Searching for all relevant documentes relevant for a query string
-9. **Point Search**: Finding specific items which satisty complex properties
+10. **Point Search**: Finding specific items which satisty complex properties
-10. **Structured Information Extraction**: Extracting key-value pairs from unstructured text
+11. **Structured Information Extraction**: Extracting key-value pairs from unstructured text
-11. **Data Visualization**: Transforming data into human-friendly formats
+12. **Data Visualization**: Transforming data into human-friendly formats

 ## Question Distribution